-Once you’ve divided the product group into another category such as “iphone cases” it will give you the option (with the “+” sign again) to divide the product category even further.
-Here, you can narrow this even further, such as “wood cases vs. plastic cases”, then again breaking this out for each individual product.
+Once you’ve divided the product group into another category, such as “iPhone cases,” it will give you the option (with the “+” sign again) to divide the product category even further.
+Here, you can narrow this even further, such as “wood cases vs. plastic cases”, again breaking this out for each individual product.

 It may sound complicated, but it’s worth it.

 This is easily accessible through clicking on “keywords” in the left menu when you are in the shopping campaign you’re focused on.
-A drop down menu will appear, just clicks on search terms.
+A drop down menu will appear; just click on search terms.